pakerfeldt/android-viewflow/README.md

 The component is a [Library Project](http://developer.android.com/guide/developing/eclipse-adt.html#libraryProject).
 This means that there's no need to copy-paste resources into your own project, simply add the viewflow component as a reference to any project.

+## When to use
+This library might be suitable if you have an indeterminate number of views in your viewflow, if instead you have a static numbers of views you ought to look at Fragments and the ViewPager in the Compatibility Library instead.

 ## Usage

 ### In your layout